 1. Introduction 2

-2. Board and Committee structure 3
+2. Risk assessment 3

-3. Capital resources 4
+3. Capital resources 7

-4. Capital requirements 5
+4. Capital adequacy assessment 8

-5. Key risks 6

-6. Directors 10
+5. Remuneration policies and practices 10

 1. Introduction

 The European Union (EU) introduced the legislative framework known as the Capital Requirements Directive in 2007.
 The framework governed how much capital building societies and banks must hold to protect their members, depositors and shareholders.
 The framework was expanded on 1 January 2014 to cover both the Capital Requirements Regulation (CRR) and the Capital Requirements Directive, collectively known as CRD IV.